yonkov/nasio/README.md

 ```<span class="fa fa-youtube-play"></span>```

-You can add as many as you wish.
-For more information check Font Awesome documentation: https://fontawesome.com/v4.7.0/icons/
+You can add as many social icons as you wish.
+For more information check Font Awesome's documentation: https://fontawesome.com/v4.7.0/icons/

-### Widgets
+### Widgets:
 This is another place where you can customize the right sidebar's widgets as well as the footer widgets.

-### Homepage Settings
+### Homepage Settings:
 Optionally specify a static front page

-### Additional CSS
+### Additional CSS:
 This section is for more advanced users who want to write custom css to override the default theme's styles.

 ## Further customisation